chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * Rocking my way through the new FreeCodeCamp- Wow, such huge changes!
   * completed basic html/html 5, basic css, applied visual design, applied accessibility, and responsive web design principles.

 **Thoughts**: Working 9-5 today.
+Haven't touched 30 days 30 sites yet.
+I picked a poor week to start, but that doesn't matter.
+I'll do them later- I've been lucky to code at all.
 This is my birthday weekend!

 **Links to work:**
 1. [Free Code Camp](https://www.freecodecamp.org/portfolio/chauxvive)